Belarus–Lithuania border: History

 The border is defined by the treaty of 6 February 1995 between the two countries.
-The border demarcation of the border was completed in 2007.
+The demarcation of the border was completed in 2007.
 Since 2004 the border has served as the external border of the European Union and, since 2007, the Schengen Area.
 These developments brought increased border controls and stricter visa requirements for crossing between the two countries.
 An agreement signed in 2010 aims to implement simplified traveling for people living within 50 km of the border.

 Definition of the border

 The treaty defines the border as starting at the border tripoint of Lithuania, Latvia and Belarus, where there is a monument (55°40′50″N 26°37′48″E).
 It goes southeast across Lake Drūkšiai, following river Apyvardė, across lakes Apvardai and Prūtas, further following Dysna River to the east, and further to Adutiškis railway station.
 It further goes north of Belarusian settlement Lyntupy, east of the Lithuanian settlement Šumskas, across the road Vilnius - Maladzyechna, goes around the area of Lithuanian settlement Dieveniškės from the east, south and west, goes to the North of Belarusian settlement Bieniakoni, crosses the road Vilnius-Lida and further follows Šalčia river.
 It further continues to the south of Lithuanian city Eišiškės, follows Načia river, goes to the south of Lithuanian settlement Dubičiai, reaches the source of Kotra River and further follows this river, then across lakes Grūda ir Dubas.
 It further crosses the railroad Vilnius-Grodno next to the stop Senovė, and the railroad to Druskininkai to the north of the stop Pariečė, continuing west towards Neman river and up against the current, and further following Mara river to the border tripoint of Belarus, Lithuania and Poland (53°57′22″N 23°30′54″E).

 On 18 January 2023, Lithuanian government renounced the agreement signed with Belarus on the principles of cross-border cooperation.
-The bill terminated the agreement signed by the governments of Lithuania and Belarus in Vilnius on June 1, 2006, to set out areas of cross-border cooperation between the two neighbouring countries.
+The bill terminated the agreement signed by the governments of Lithuania and Belarus in Vilnius on 1 June 2006, to set out areas of cross-border cooperation between the two neighbouring countries.

-2021 migrant crisis
+Incidents

+On 23 May 2021, Ryanair Flight 4978, an intra-EU flight with 171 passengers on board, crossing the Belarusian airspace, was intercepted by a Belarusian MiG-29 and forced to land at Minsk Airport, where two of the passengers were arrested.
+The incident was condemned by many governments and described as air hijacking by a state.

 In June 2021, Lithuanian officials claimed that Belarusian authorities could encourage illegal migration from Iraq and Syria to Lithuania by organizing groups of refugees and helping them to cross the Belarusian-Lithuanian border.
 It was assumed that the state support of illegal migration could be carried out for political reasons.
 Illegal migration from Belarus forced Lithuania to declare state of emergency on 7 July 2021.